retro16/acsi2stm/README.md

 Legacy hardware based on Blue Pill designs are supported to various degrees.
 All units that were built for firmware version 3.00 and later can be upgraded to the latest version.
 Units built for firmware version 2.xx need the legacy variant.
+Units built for firmware 1.xx need hardware modifications.

 It can also work on STs with broken DMA chips by using the PIO firmware.

+See [RELEASE NOTES](release_notes.md) for details about the current version.

-**Final version:** Both software and hardware aspects are considered finished.
+**Final version:** Both software and hardware parts are considered finished, the project is now mature.
+Feedback is still welcome and occasional bug fixes may be released.

 Documentation